matn7/Google-Platform-Notes/GoogleTheory.md

 **Swap space**

+Swap space is a portion of a computer's storage (such as a hard drive or SSD) that is used as virtual memory when the physical RAM (Random Access Memory) is fully utilized.
+It acts as an overflow area where the operating system can temporarily store data that is not currently being used by active processes, freeing up RAM for other tasks.
+Here are some key points about swap space:
+a) Virtual Memory Extension: Swap space extends the available memory beyond the physical RAM, allowing the system to handle more applications or larger data sets simultaneously.
+b) Performance Implications: While swap space can help prevent system crashes due to memory shortages, accessing data from swap space is much slower than accessing it from RAM because disk read/write speeds are significantly lower than RAM speeds.
+c) Types of Swap Space: Swap Partition: A dedicated partition on a storage device specifically reserved for swap space.
+Swap File: A regular file on the filesystem that serves the same purpose as a swap partition.
+d) Operating System Management: Most modern operating systems, such as Linux, Windows, and macOS, can manage swap space automatically, but users can also configure its size and location.
+e) Usage Scenarios: Swap space is particularly useful in systems with limited RAM or in scenarios where memory usage can occasionally spike, such as during complex computations or when running memory-intensive applications.
+f) Swappiness: In Linux systems, the "swappiness" parameter controls the tendency of the kernel to move data from RAM to swap space.
+A lower value means the system will prefer to keep data in RAM, while a higher value means it will use swap space more readily.
+In summary, swap space is a critical component of modern operating systems that enhances memory management capabilities by providing a backup area for data when RAM is insufficient.
+However, reliance on swap space can impact system performance due to the slower nature of disk-based storage compared to RAM.

 **Multi-core, modern concurrency constraints**

 - Modern computers have multiple cores, which allows them to perform multiple tasks at the same time.